An Overview of Colonial-Era Dental Care: A Look Back at Old-Fashioned Toothaches

 No Toothpaste, No Hurt, Right?

-Toothbrushes: Only the Rich Can Afford Them
+Toothbrushes: Only the Wealthy Could Afford Them

 Dental Home Remedies and Traditional Treatments